D23 (Disney): D23: The Ultimate Disney Fan Event (formerly D23 Expo)

-The D23 Expo returned for its second time at the Anaheim Convention Center in Anaheim, California on August 19–21, 2011.
-Closely resembling the inaugural D23 Expo in 2009, the Expo's show floor added pavilions for Disney Channel, Radio Disney, the Collector's Forum, Walt Disney Studios, Disney Living, Disney Corporate Citizenship, and Disney Interactive Media Group.
+The D23 Expo returned for a second time at the Anaheim Convention Center in Anaheim, California from August 19 to 21, 2011.
 The Treasures of the Walt Disney Archives has expanded by 12,000 sqft since the Inaugural D23 Expo.
-The show floor also featured a new pavilion, similar to the Walt Disney Imagineering pavilion from the D23 Expo 2009, Walt Disney Parks and Resorts's Carousel of Projects which shows the highlights of the developing projects coming soon in Disney Parks around the world.
+The show floor also featured a new pavilion, similar to the Walt Disney Imagineering pavilion from D23 Expo 2009, Walt Disney Parks and Resorts's Carousel of Projects which shows the highlights of the developing projects coming soon in Disney Parks around the world.

 Shopping opportunities included the D23 Expo Dream Store returning from the inaugural Expo.
 Other D23 Expo-exclusive stores included Mickey's of Glendale from Walt Disney Imagineering headquarters in Glendale, California and the Walt Disney Archives Treasure Trove from the Walt Disney Archives in Burbank, California.
 Other stores include A Small World Village and a Disney Store in the Disney Living Pavilion.
 Another popular area was the Collectors Forum, where guests could buy Disney Collectibles and connect with the Disneyana Fan Club, Mouse Planet, Mice Chat, Hidden Mickey author Nancy Temple Rodrigue, and artist Brian Rood with his one-of-a-kind The Rocketeer.

 Events took place at the D23 Arena, Stage 23, Stage 28, the "red carpet" at the Talent Round-Up area, Storytellers Stage at the Disney Living pavilion, and at the Disney Channel/Radio Disney stage.
 The Disney Channel stage held performances from Coco Jones, China Anne McClain, a first look for Radio Disney's N.B.T.
 (Next Big Thing), and a karate exhibition from Leo Howard.
 Guests also had the chance to meet and greet the cast of Good Luck Charlie, Jake and the Never Land Pirates and The Never Land Band, Lemonade Mouth, So Random!, Phineas and Ferb, Kickin' It, Fish Hooks, A.N.T.
 Farm, Handy Manny, Special Agent Oso, Pair of Kings, and Shake it Up.